saharqiyash/Git-Collaboration/README.md

 ###Push:
 To push means to send your committed changes to a remote repository on GitHub.com.
 For instance, if you change something locally, you can push those changes so that others may access them.

+###Pull:
+Pull refers to when you are fetching in changes and merging them.
+For instance, if someone has edited the remote file you're both working on, you'll want to pull in those changes to your local copy so that it's up to date.
+See also fetch.